 SHOP KEEPER (South African accent) If she's nearly three I would think this size

 The SHOP KEEPER hands JOHN the floral dress, with JOHN handing her the money in response.
-HOWARD and JOHN say "Thank you" and set off for the train station just short a walk away.
-They enter the station and both get on the train towards BURMA.
+HOWARD and JOHN say "Thank you" and walk off.